 - 9. There is no one factor that will determine whether or not two or more dutiable transactions will be aggregated. - 10.
 In applying section 37 of the Duties Act, the key issue to be determined is whether there is "substantially one arrangement".
 Case law demonstrates that in order to attribute a meaning to this phrase, consideration must be given to the meaning of the individual words where: - (a) the word substantially has considerable importance.
-"Something may not be one arrangement in fact but it may, nonetheless, be "substantially" one arrangement."
-The Commissioner "is required to look at "the substance" of the several transactions, and determine whether they are, "in substance", one [arrangement] although masquerading as several":
+"Something may not be one arrangement in fact but it may, nonetheless, be "substantially" one arrangement.6" The Commissioner "is required to look at "the substance" of the several transactions, and determine

-Duties Act section 37(4).
+2 Duties Act section 37(4).

-Duties Act section 37(6).
+3 Duties Act section 37(6).

-Duties Act section 37(3)(a).
+4 Duties Act section 37(3)(a).